 When linking to files in another location than the page's directory, it is recommended to use absoulte paths, starting from Automad's installation directory, for examplte

-All Tools and Extensions using files are designed to handle file patterns.
-For example, in case your template uses the gallery extension, you might have a variable to define the images to be used in the gallery.
+There are many places, where a variable is used to define a file selection.
+Usually those variables expect glob patterns.
+For example, in case your template has a gallery or slideshow, you might have a variable to define the images to be used.
 Using

 *.jpg will select all JPG files in the page's directory while